What is rice malt syrup?

 Why is fructose free important?

-The importance here is that the carbohydrates in RMS provide a steady supply of energy, requiring up to 90 minutes digestion time.
+The importance here is that the carbohydrates in rice malt syrup provide a steady supply of energy, requiring up to 90 minutes digestion time.
 Other sweeteners like sugar, honey, maple syrup, coconut sugar and agave, which range from 50-90% fructose, are faster releasing sugars which cause insulin spikes, the associated blood sugar crashes (the blood sugar-insulin rollercoaster) and therefore cravings, hunger and fatigue.
 Or in other words, the all-too-common 3.30-itis.
 Chronically elevated insulin levels lead to fat accumulation and longer term, obesity and diabetes.

 In short, avoiding the blood-sugar rollercoaster is the key to satiety, hormonal control and weight management.
 In comparison to fructose, glucose is used by every cell in our bodies and our liver only metabolizes 20%.
 Remember, glucose is also found in starchy carbohydrates like sweet potato – our perfect post-exercise glycogen replenishment.